 2 Expected impacts of entire project.
-Greenhouse gases and criteria pollutants calculated with 2017 state emission factors and expected generation at year of project certification.
-Only EDPR has been in operation for more than a year and expected impacts are based on actual energy produced.
-See appendix and Certification Documents in references
+Greenhouse gases and criteria pollutants calculated based on 2017 state emission factors and expected generation at year of project certification.
+See appendix and Certification Documents in references.

-3 Electricity consumption of electricity per capita in 2017: SIE for Mexico establishes 2,103.995 kWh and EIA for the USA establishes: 10,521.251 kWh.
+3 Electricity consumption per capita in 2017: SIE for Mexico establishes 2,103.995 kWh and EIA for the USA establishes: 10,521.251 kWh.
 See appendix for average household size per state.
 See references for sources.